timvisee/hhs-p7-spark-docker/README.md

 configuration.

 ## FAQ
+#### The container doesn't start, what to do?
+This is probably because you haven't enabled VT-x / virtualization in your BIOS.
+Enable this and try it again.
+See the [requirements](#requirements) for more information.

 #### How do I open Jupyter Notebook in my browser?
 Jupyter Notebook should automatically open in your browser when you start the container.